RivenPlayer-1/nrf_mesh_plugin/example/README.md

 # nordic_nrf_mesh_example

-Demonstrates how to use the nordic_nrf_mesh plugin.
+Demonstrates how to use the nordic_nrf_mesh_faradine plugin.

 ## Getting Started